Malaysia in talks over new search for flight MH370 10 years after disappearance

 Grace Nathan, a Malaysian lawyer whose mother, Anne Daisy, was on the flight, said: “I have gone on but I haven’t moved on.”

 “We are doing this for the future of aviation history.
-MH370 is not history, it’s the future of all our aviation safety every time we take to the skies,” Nathan said.
+MH370 is not history, it’s the future of all our aviation safety every time we take to the skies,” she said.

-An underwater search for the plane, which was co-ordinated by Malaysia, China and Australia, ended in January 2017 after Australian authorities had spent almost three years scouring 120,000 sq km in the southern Indian Ocean without success – an operation that cost AU$180m, paid for by Australia and Malaysia.
+An underwater search for the plane, which was co-ordinated by Malaysia, China and Australia, ended in January 2017 after Australian authorities had spent almost three years scouring 120,000 sq km in the southern Indian Ocean without success – an operation that cost AU$180 million, paid for by Australia and Malaysia.

 Ocean Infinity conducted a search for the aircraft in the Indian Ocean in 2018 after it struck a “no find, no fee” arrangement with the Malaysian government.
 The search was unsuccessful.

-Malaysia’s transport minister, Anthony Loke, told relatives at the gathering that he was “acutely aware that the task remains incomplete.”
+Malaysia’s transport minister told relatives at the gathering that he was “acutely aware that the task remains incomplete.”

-“I stand before you and make this promise that I will do everything possible to gain the cabinet’s approval to sign a new contract with Ocean Infinity for a search to resume as soon as possible,” he said.
+“I stand before you and make this promise that I will do everything possible to gain the cabinet’s approval to sign a new contract with Ocean Infinity for a search to resume as soon as possible,” said Mr Loke.

 Pieces of debris confirmed or thought to be from the aircraft have washed up on the shorelines of South Africa, Mauritius, Mozambique and elsewhere.
 None have ultimately led to the discovery of the aircraft.